ElektraInitiative/libelektra/src/plugins/ni/README.md

 ```

 The strength of this plugin is that it supports arbitrary meta
-data and the file format is still human readable.
+data and the file format is still human-readable.
 For example the following lines:

 ```ini